StevenClontz/clontz.org/pages/2_teaching.md

 ## Evaluations

-While at Auburn University and later at UNC Charlotte, I've had the opportunity to work with hundreds of students as the instructor of several mathematics courses.
+During my time at Auburn University, UNC Charlotte, and now South Alabama, I've had the opportunity to work with hundreds of students as the instructor of several mathematics courses.
 I think that I've done well overall, and this is reflected by the evaluations they've left me.
 I've included excerpts